Home » Recipe Index » Dessert Recipes

 6. Bake until the edges are browned and the center is set.
 Remove from the oven and allow to cool on the baking sheets for 5 minutes and then transfer them to a wire rack to cool completely.

-Low angle shot of oatmeal cookies on a white plate.
+A plate of Quaker oatmeal cookies on a table.

 MORE COOKIE RECIPES YOU’LL LOVE